ErpNetDocs/tech/modules/crm/clientcenter/getting-started/add-your-first-external-user.md

 Access for the first external user is assigned in ERP.net through the **External Access** navigator.

-For more information about external access, see [External Access](../../sales/customers/external-access.md).
+For more information about external access roles, see [External Access](../../sales/customers/external-access.md).

 Open the **External Access** navigator and create or edit the record for the customer and user who will use the Client Center.